Matthew 24:35 - (Jesus said) "Heaven and earth will pass away, but My Words will not pass away."

 And it tells us that we would be forever lost were it not for our Savior, God's own Son, who gave Himself up to the cross for our sins.
 Now, for Jesus' sake, we are saved by God's grace.
 The Bible, in all its glorious revelation, was written for you and me to make us wise unto salvation through faith, which is in Christ Jesus alone.

-THE PRAYER: Heavenly Father, You have spoken to us through Your Word, the blessed Scriptures we can read in so many languages.
+WE PRAY: Heavenly Father, You have spoken to us through Your Word, the blessed Scriptures we can read in so many languages.
 Teach us to plumb their depths—and live!
 Amen.

 From "The Book of All Time," a sermon excerpt by Rev. Dr. Armin Oldsen, former Speaker for The Lutheran Hour